rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 ### Cisco Firepower Threat Defense

-Cisco Firepower Threat Defense (FTD) is a unified software image that is a combination of Cisco ASA and Cisco FirePOWER services features that can be deployed on the Cisco Firepower 4100 and the Firepower 9300 series appliances, as well as on the ASA 5506-X,ASA 5506H-X, ASA 5506W-X, ASA 5508-X, ASA 5512-X, ASA 5515-X, ASA 5516-X, ASA 5525-X, ASA 5545-X, and ASA 5555-X. Currently, the FTD unified software cannot be deployed on Cisco ASA 5505 or 5585-X series appliances.
+Cisco Firepower Threat Defense (FTD) is a unified software image that is a combination of Cisco ASA and Cisco FirePOWER Services features that can be deployed on the Cisco Firepower 4100 and the Firepower 9300 series appliances, as well as on the ASA 5506-X,ASA 5506H-X, ASA 5506W-X, ASA 5508-X, ASA 5512-X, ASA 5515-X, ASA 5516-X, ASA 5525-X, ASA 5545-X, and ASA 5555-X. Currently, you cannot deploy the FTD unified software on Cisco ASA 5505 or 5585-X series appliances.

 Supported models and services are shown in the following image: